DacioRomero/CS-1.2/Code/README.md

 # Code

-This is all the source code for my answers for [Make School](https://www.makeschool.com)'s CS 1.2 Class' [Tweet Generator tutorial](http://www.make.sc/oa-tweet-generator).
+This is the source code resulting from [Make School](https://www.makeschool.com)'s CS 1.2 Class' [Tweet Generator tutorial](http://www.make.sc/oa-tweet-generator).

 Some code requires the system to be **UNIX-based** (such as MacOS) as it reads from `/usr/share/dict/words`.

-These will have a `*` next to their name

-# Tutorial Answers
+# Tutorial Results

 These are in reverse order to show most recent developments.